Joe Black

-Joseph Black (February 8, 1924 – May 17, 2002) was an American right-handed pitcher in Negro league and Major League Baseball for the Brooklyn Dodgers, Cincinnati Redlegs, and Washington Senators who became the first black pitcher to win a World Series game, in 1952.
+Joseph Black (February 8, 1924 – May 17, 2002) was an American professional baseball pitcher in the Negro leagues and Major League Baseball (MLB) for the Baltimore Elite Giants, Brooklyn Dodgers, Cincinnati Redlegs, and Washington Senators.
+Black became the first black pitcher to win a World Series game, in 1952.

-Early years
+Education and military service

 A native of Plainfield, New Jersey, he starred at Plainfield High School.
-Black served in the US Army during World War II, and attended Morgan State University on a baseball scholarship and graduated in 1950.
+Black was drafted by the US Army during World War II and served for two and a half years in the Medical Corp.
+He was stationed stateside in Long Island, Texas and Missouri, where he played for various camp sports teams.
+He attended Morgan State University originally playing football, basketball and track, and returned after his Army discharge graduating in 1950 with a degree in psychology and physical education.
 He later received an honorary doctorate from Shaw University.
 He was a member of Omega Psi Phi fraternity.
-He appears prominently in Roger Kahn's classic book, The Boys of Summer.

 Negro and minor leagues

-Black helped the Baltimore Elite Giants of the Negro leagues win two championships in seven years.
-He and Jackie Robinson pushed for a pension plan for Negro league players and was instrumental in getting the plan to include retired players who had played in the leagues before 1944.
+In 1943, Black tried out for the Baltimore Elite Giants and had the opportunity to pitch in two games before he was drafted.
+Since he was stationed stateside, he was still able to pitch for the Elite Giants "during weekend passes and furloughs," but was still limited to only ten games in the next two years.
+After his discharge, Black helped the Elite Giants win the 1949 Negro American League pennant.
+He was a three-time Negro league All-Star, in 1947, 1948 and 1950.
+Black and Jackie Robinson pushed for a pension plan for Negro league players and was instrumental in getting the plan to include retired players who had played in the leagues before 1944.
 Black then played for a year in the Brooklyn Dodgers' minor league system.